MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/retrieve-filters-applied-to-a-visualization/retrieve-filters-applied-to-a-visualization.md

 :::

-The resulting data, after all these filters have been applied, is the data that is displayed in the visualizations on the pages of each chapter in the dossier.
+The resulting data, after all these filters have been applied, is the data that is displayed in the visualizations on the pages of each chapter in the dashboard.
 You can return the individual filter criteria for each of the filters applied to the visualization-level dataset.

 - The following filters are applied to the visualization-level dataset before data is aggregated.
   - [View filter (using a dataset-level metric)](return-metric-based-view-filters.md)